getAlby/js-sdk/README.md

 * `authorizationUrl`: URL to the NWC interface for the user to and the app connection

 ### Quick start example
+**NOTE: you need to implement the `loadNWCUrl` function yourself.
+Create a NWC URL at https://nwc.getalby.com, let your users provide one, or generate a new one for your users (see [below](https://github.com/getAlby/js-sdk#static-withnewsecret))**
 ```js
 import { webln } from "@getalby/sdk";
 const nwc = new webln.NostrWebLNProvider({ nostrWalletConnectUrl: loadNWCUrl() }); // loadNWCUrl is some function to get the NWC URL from some (encrypted) storage